Be in the Know

 Ultimately, finding the right fit in terms of learning model and location is going to help you get the most out of your learning experience.

-What’s included in the cost of the course?
+You also should consider what’s included in the cost of the course and it’s contents.
 In terms of learning materials, access to support and even your certificate, will you have to pay extra for these basic things or are they included?

-Is the qualification accredited by an awarding body?
-The two big ones to look out for are YMCA Awards and Active IQ.
+Is the qualification accredited by an awarding body like YMCA Awards and Active IQ?
 This is how you’ll know the standards of the qualifications have been vetted meticulously and you’re going to learn functional skills and gain knowledge you can actually apply in the real world.

 Does the qualification have wider industry recognition and endorsement?
-Previously, the industry’s most recognisable organisation was REPs (the Register of Exercise Professionals) and now it has been absorbed into CIMSPA (Chartered Institute for the Management of Sport and Physical Activity).
+Previously, the industry’s most recognisable organisation was REPs (the Register of Exercise Professionals), which has now been absorbed into CIMSPA (Chartered Institute for the Management of Sport and Physical Activity).

 Both organisations offer membership options for personal trainers and require evidence of continuing professional development (CPD).
 Ultimately, if you are in two minds about which organisation to join, you may wish to wait to see if your future employer has a preference or a mandatory requirement.

 If you’re ever in doubt about the credibility of your chosen training provider, ask them if they are accredited by an awarding body and secondly that the courses they deliver are endorsed by CIMSPA.
 The above organisations will also be happy to disclose which training providers they work with.